Essential Tools for Freelancing Productivity

 Mainly I use Dropbox, Google Docs, Google Drive, Google Spreadsheet (I like it better than MS Excel for my purposes) and the Microsoft ecosystem (especially OneDrive).
 I also use secure large file transfer services for some clients.

-For project collaboration, I have used Asana, Trello, and Google Spaces in the past, but not all clients are comfortable with it.
+For project collaboration, I have used Asana, Trello, and Google Spaces in the past, but not all clients are comfortable with them.
 Most like to use Dropbox/GDrive and Email/WhatsApp.

 If you are familiar with different tools, it allows you to be flexible with clients according to their favorite tools.